Selected Passages from Hungarian-Ottoman Wars

 The Sacred Crown of the Hungarians

-In practice, the reign soon passed into the hands of Zsigmond of Luxembourg (r.
-1387-1437), and his wife retired from politics to court life.
-The death of the young queen, who was about to give birth in May 1395, was finally caused by a reckless and unfortunate outing: on 17 May, Mária was riding alone out of Buda and fell from her horse in the hills.
+The death of the young queen, who was about to give birth in May 1395, was finally caused by a reckless and unfortunate outing: on 17 May, Mária was riding (not alone) out of Buda and fell from her horse in the hills.
 The Queen suffered a miscarriage as a result of her injury, and the loss of blood caused her and her child to die.

 Cillei Barbara, King Zsigmond’s second Queen